Jasmine Clotilde Pisapia

 Literary Theory, Psychoanalysis, Visual Representation (Photography and Moving Images), Historical Anthropology, Theatre and Performance, Magic and Healing Practices, Sound Studies, Political Ecology, Gender Theory

-Jasmine Pisapia's doctoral research begins with the study of Italian anthropology's archive on magic and healing and traces its relationship to representations of modernity in Italy.
-Ethnographically, she focuses on the environmental devastation of Italy’s postindustrial South, in particular how such toxic realities shape notions of inheritance, death and illness.
+Jasmine Pisapia's doctoral research begins with the study of Italy's anthropological archive on magic and healing and traces its relationship to the representations of modernity in the postwar period through the work of Ernesto De Martino.
+Ethnographically, she focuses on the environmental devastation of Italy’s postindustrial South, in particular on how such toxic realities shape notions of aesthetics, inheritance and death in the city of Taranto.
 She is interested in ethnographic mediation in its most varied forms: writing, sound, film and photography.
 She worked in Montreal as a curator of experimental cinema and performance for the Festival du nouveau cinéma and for the media studies journal Intermédialités.
-In New York, she co-founded Columbia's CSER Media Working Group and collaborated with the theatre company the New York City Players on their educational project.
-She continues to write, research, and curate in both Italy and New York.
+In New York, she co-founded Columbia's CSER Media Working Group and currently is affiliated with Richard Maxwell's theater company the New York City Players, in particular on their Incoming Theater Division project.
+Moved by the possibilities of collaborative research, she co-founded collettivo epidemia, a research collective and independent journal invested in political ecology, aesthetics and grassroots organizations mobilized around food and agroecological practices in Italy.
+She continues to write, research, and curate in Italy and New York.

 2020.
 "Visioni di polvere.
 Lutto, lavoro e bonifica nel cimitero di Taranto."
 Il ritmo dell'esperienza.
 Nove casi etnografici per ripensare l'etnografia dei conflitti ambientali (Valentina Bonifacio, Rita Vianello eds.), Cooperativa Libraria Editrice Università di Padova.